- Learn To Ride

 As an MHC member, you will receive a 10% discount on short courses offered on The Horse Portal.
 Use the coupon code mhc2017hcw

-Members will earn continuing education credits and certificates of completion; in addition, Equestrian Canada certified instructors/coaches may apply these certificates ...
+Members will earn continuing education credits and certificates of completion; in addition, Equestrian Canada certified instructors/coaches may apply these certificates towards their professional development ...

 What is Equestrian?
 Getting Started P'tit Trot Program Beginning Riding Lessons English Riding Western Riding Other Disciplines Upcoming Learn to Ride Events